 The RPS has spearheaded a number of legacy projects.
 These include: Bleeding London which provided a snapshot in time of every road in London, Hundred Heroines which identified one hundred outstanding contemporary female photographers in the centenary year of when women gained the right to vote and Historical Heroines which highlighted one hundred incredible female photographers who are sadly no longer with us.
 If you are interested in any of these projects please click the links below or contact email@example.com.

-In 2018, to mark the centenary of the women’s right to vote in the UK, the Royal Photographic Society ran a public campaign to identify outstanding female photographers from around the globe.
+In 2018, to mark the centenary of the women’s right to vote in the UK, the Royal Photographic Society ran a public campaign, conceived and led by its Vice President, Dr Del Barrett ARPS, to identify outstanding female photographers from around the globe.
 The response was overwhelming with nearly 5,000 people nominating more than 1,300 different candidates.
-From this, a panel of luminaries from the photographic world selected a final list: The One Hundred Heroines, representing the best of the inspiring women from across the world, whose work is transforming photography and the visual arts.
+From this, a panel of luminaries from the photographic world selected a final list: The One Hundred Heroines, representing the best of the inspiring women from across the world, whose work is transforming photography and visual arts.

 Pictured: Jillian Edelstein HonFRPS receiving her medal.